jae2/autm-rb/_posts/2016-10-19-terraform-outputs-in-ruby.md

 {% endhighlight %}

 However, it is designed to be extensible in terms of backends.
-So if it'd be useful to have other things like etcd, consul and others feel free to contribute.
+So if it'd be useful to have other things like etcd, consul and others feel free to contribute or raise an issue.

 ## Is it going to be useful?

-I reckon most people will just wrap the terraform commandline, but if you don't want to or doing so becomes to big this might help you.
+I reckon most people will just wrap the terraform commandline, but if doing so causes a lot of spaghetti code and long shell scripts maybe this can help.